 Literature Review.
-According to Van Home & John (quoted by Febriani, 2019, p.
-28), Financial Ratios are indexes that connect two accounting numbers and are obtained by dividing one number by another.
+According to Van Home & John (quoted by Febriani, 2019), Financial Ratios are indexes that connect two accounting numbers and are obtained by dividing one number by another.
 This division can be made between one post and another in the financial statements.
 Financial ratios have four types of ratios, namely:

-Liquidity Ratio.
-"Liquidity ratio or working capital is a ratio used to measure how liquid a company is" (Kasmir, 2017).
-It can be concluded that the liquidity ratio is used to measure the company's ability to pay off its short-term obligations, which are due soon.
+1. Liquidity Ratio.
+"Liquidity ratio of ten, also called working capital, is a ratio used to measure how liquid a company is" (Kasmir, 2017).
+It can be concluded that the liquidity ratio is used as a tool to measure the company's ability to pay off its short-term obligations, which are due soon.
 A company can be said to be liquid or not, one of which is seen from this liquidity ratio.
 If the company can pay off short-term liabilities that are due soon, then it can be said that it is liquid.
-Vice versa, if a company cannot pay off short-term liabilities when they fall due, then it can be said that the company is illiquid.
+On the other hand, if a company cannot pay off short-term liabilities when they fall due, it can be said that it is illiquid.
 This ratio is calculated by dividing current assets by short-term liabilities.

 There are three types of liquidity ratios, namely the current ratio, quick ratio and cash ratio.
-In this research, the current liquidity ratio is used.
-The current ratio is a ratio that functions as a benchmark for a company's ability to pay off its short-term liabilities that are due soon using the total existing current assets (Siala et al., 2023).
+In this research, the type of liquidity ratio used is the current ratio.
+The current ratio is a ratio that functions as a benchmark for a company's ability to pay off its short-term liabilities that are due soon using the total existing current assets.
 Based on this current ratio, the smaller the current ratio a company produces, the less current it has to pay off its current liabilities due soon.
 Vice versa, the greater the current ratio a company produces, it cannot be said that it is in good condition.
 A company's high current ratio can occur due to ineffective inventory and cash management.
 Therefore, a standard ratio is needed to say whether liquidity is good.
 The following is the formula for calculating the current ratio:

-$Current Ratio = \frac{Current Asset}{Current Liabilities}$
+$Current Ratio = \frac{Current \ asset}{Current \ Liabilities}$

-Solvency Ratio.
+2. Solvency Ratio.
 "The solvency or leverage ratio is used to measure the extent to which a company's assets are financed with debt" (Kasmir, 2017).
 This ratio measures the company's ability to fulfill its long-term obligations.
 The solvency ratio is a ratio that determines a company's ability to pay its obligations if the company is liquidated.
 A non-stable company has a total debt more significant than its total assets.
-This ratio also concerns the company's financial structure, which is how it funds its activities (Indira, 2023).
+This ratio also concerns the company's financial structure, which is how it funds its activities.
 A company with a high solvency ratio also has high liabilities, which impacts the emergence of financial risks.
 This financial risk arises from the company's burden of paying large amounts of interest.
 Even so, the company has the opportunity to earn high profits.
 The company uses funds from loan proceeds effectively and efficiently by purchasing productive assets or for company development.
 Likewise, vice versa, a company that has a low solvency ratio results in a low opportunity to get high profits.